 Working with transit providers and communities, the Metropolitan Council will continue to strive to provide a safe and secure environment for customers and employees on vehicles and at transit facilities.
 The Metro Transit Police Department is an important component of this effort.
 Through a variety of means, the Transit Police enhance security, increase ridership, and preserve the quality of regional transit infrastructure.
 These include fare enforcement, welfare checks, regular patrols and rides on transit vehicles, partnerships with other law enforcement agencies and community organizations, and innovative programs such as community service officers.
-It is important to note that not everyone has the same experience using the region's transportation system; analyses of enforcement data show that people of color experience disproportionate traffic stops or enforcement on transit.
+Not everyone has the same experience using the region's transportation system; analyses of enforcement data show that people of color experience disproportionate traffic stops or enforcement on transit.
 People of color are also disproportionately represented among the region's transit riders.
 The Council will strive to ensure that Metro Transit Police Department actions do not create or perpetuate racial inequities.
+The Metro Transit Police Department actions do not create or perpetuate racial inequities.
 The Metro Transit Police Department will also work to remain current with evolving industry standards, best practices, and community expectations.

 Transit infrastructure is another important component of safety and security.
 These investments include cameras and emergency telephones on transit vehicles and at stations, and improved lighting at transit stops and stations, among others.
 An important component of safety and security is good design of facilities, including the consideration of Crime Prevention through Environmental Design principles.
-Safety is a shared responsibility and everyone needs to know what is expected of them.
+Safety is a shared responsibility, and everyone needs to know what is expected of them.
 Consequently, the Metropolitan Council will continue to invest in employee awareness and public education campaigns to improve transit safety.